pingclaw-me/.github/profile/README.md

 ---

-## Why this exists

-OpenClaw's native location node works when the app is open.
-The [docs say so](https://docs.openclaw.ai/nodes/location-command) — background location is listed as a future feature, and silent push on iOS is noted to be unreliable.
-PingClaw fills that gap today.

-It's also a testbed for implementing the native OpenClaw node protocol properly — connecting as a first-class `location` node via WebSocket rather than a webhook consumer.
-That work is in progress.

----

 ## Self-hosting

 The server is a Go binary.
 If you'd rather run your own than use the hosted version at [pingclaw.me](https://pingclaw.me):